Nullreff/redpile-old/README.md

 **TICK**

-Sets all torches to have a power of 15 and propigates the signal out to nearby wire, decreasing by one every time.
+Sets all torches to have a power of 15 and propagates the signal out to nearby wire, decreasing by one every time.

+**STATUS**

+Prints information about the current state of the world.

+* Ticks - The total number of times the `TICK` command has been called.
+* Blocks -  The total number of blocks with unique locations that have been added via `SET`.
+* Allocated Blocks - The number of blocks Redpile can store before it needs to allocate more memory.
+* Allocated Buckets - The number of hash buckets Redpile uses to keep track of blocks.
+* Bucket Collisions - How many collisions of hash values are there.
+Lower is better.
+* Max Bucket Depth - The maximum number of buckets Redpile may have to traverse looking for a block.
+Lower is better.

 License
 -------